AxyRes/AxyRes/README.md

 ### Hi there 👋

+This is scoure code python by me learning form HowKteam
 <!--
 **AxyRes/AxyRes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.